JuandGirald/staunchrobots_blog/README.md

 1. Navigate to the blog home page
 1. Click anywhere on the page except a link or input (i.e. NOT the search input)
-1. Type the following without quotes: "sumome<up arrow>"
+1. Type the following without quotes: "sumome" then the up arrow on your keyboard
 1. This will popup the administration tool.
 Login credentials are user **admin@staunchrobots.com* and password **blancaj5**
 1. The Scroll Box app creates the popup in the bottom-right corner
 1. The Smart Bar app creates the signup form across the top of the page